nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 sfdx force:package:install -p SFpackageID -k nxapp@sfdc
 ```

 `SFpackageID` is the salesforce package version ID.
-You can ask to Nuxeo Support for getting the version ID required with the version of the Salesforce package you are installing.
-This documentation is for the version 17 of the Salesforce package.
+You can ask Nuxeo Support for getting the version ID required with the version of the Salesforce package you are installing.
+This documentation is for version 17 of the Salesforce package.

 ### Post Installation Setup

 After installing the package, you need to configure Salesforce to be able to use the Nuxeo application.

 #### Add the Target Nuxeo Domain URL to CSP Trusted Sites